open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 metric instruments statically and providing the `Meter` interface at the time-of-use.
 In this example, typical of statsd clients, existing code may not be structured with a convenient place to store new metric instruments.
-Where this becomes a burden, it may be acceptable to use the global `Meter` as a workaround.
+Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter` in order to construct metric instruments.

 The situation is similar for users of Prometheus clients, where instruments are allocated statically and there is an implicit global.
 Such code may not have access to the appropriate `Meter` where instruments are defined.
-Where this becomes a burden, it may be acceptable to use the global `Meter` as a workaround.
+Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter` in order to construct metric instruments.

 #### Metric instrument descriptors